History of Melview N.S.

 Although the school has a rural setting there has always been in attendance a fairly significant number of children from the immediate urban area of Longford.
 This tradition goes back generations in time.
 This gives the school an ethos which is both urban and rural.
 The parents of the children come from many walks of life.
 We, the staff, deeply appreciate the support of all the parents, which is always forthcoming.

-Our new extension was officially opened on 16th December 2011.
-The new extension consists of four new classrooms and a refurbished fifth room.
+Our new extension was officially opened on 14th October 2022 by outgoing principal Mary O’Boyle.
+The new extension consists of two new classrooms and a wheelchair accessible toilet.
 We also now have a General Purpose room.
-This room was in fact used as a classroom in the year 2012 / 2013, our ninth classroom was completed In September 2014In 2012 we had a huge intake of Junior Infants and for the first time we had two Junior Infant classrooms.
+This room was in fact used as a classroom in the for the last few years.
+We now have 11 mainstream classrooms.

-At present we have a Principal, nine class teachers, four support teachers, two special needs assistants and a secretary on staff in Melview.
+At present we have a Principal, eleven class teachers, four support teachers, one special needs assistants and a secretary on staff in Melview.